Did COVID-19 undermine learning for UK music students?

 What should we take forward from this period?

 The sector now prioritises resilience: disruption-ready delivery, assessment clarity and reliable access to specialist resources.
 Music shows that strong staff-student interactions and facility access underpin a positive trajectory; when these are protected, students continue to develop despite constraints.
-Blended models that reserve in-person time for high-impact ensemble work, and that use digital tools to extend practice and professional exposure, are a pragmatic way forward.
+Blended models that reserve in-person time for high-impact ensemble work, and use digital tools to extend practice and professional exposure, are a pragmatic way forward.
+For institutions, the payoff is not just continuity, but a stronger model for practical teaching under pressure.

 How Student Voice Analytics helps you

-Student Voice Analytics translates open-text feedback into prioritised actions for music and pandemic-related experience.
+Student Voice Analytics helps music and quality teams turn open-text feedback into clear action on pandemic-related learning issues.
 It tracks COVID-19 topic volume and sentiment over time, compares like-for-like across CAH groups and demographics, and drills from institution to school and programme.
-Teams can evidence changes to assessment clarity, timetabling and access to specialist spaces, generate concise summaries for programme and quality committees, and export figures for rapid briefing and dashboards.
+That makes it easier to evidence changes to assessment clarity, timetabling and access to specialist spaces, generate concise summaries for programme and quality committees, and export figures for briefings and dashboards.

 Request a walkthrough